movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 little-endian keys and payloads while compacting all item data.
 A changed first key is propagated through the required ancestor separators.
 Insertion performs a byte-balanced two-way split of a full leaf, recursively splits full internal nodes, and grows the root.
-Child references moved between internal nodes and new root/parent relationships are queued as delayed reference changes.
+Writable trees consistently use implicit block references keyed by root: new blocks queue adds, replaced or detached blocks queue drops, and moves within a tree leave references unchanged.
+Full/shared backreferences remain excluded by writable mount validation.
 When a large middle item prevents every two-way partition, insertion uses three leaves: the old prefix, the new item, and the old suffix.
 Both new sibling pointers are inserted into the parent as one batch, including through recursive internal-node splits or root growth.
 Deleting the sole item in a